jensbambauer/seriale/site/content/program.md

                     - title: "Social Media Marketing"
                       type: workshop
                       length: 4
-                      time: Date and location tba
+                      time: June 17 | 12:00 - 13:30 | 12pm - 1:30pm
                       details: "During the workshop Sara Mauleón Carbayo will explain how to create video content for Instagram Reel and TikTok to promote own projects.
-The focus will be on the difference between the two platforms and how to use that knowledge for good Social Media Marketing content. "
+The focus will be on the difference between the two platforms and how to use that knowledge for good Social Media Marketing content.<br/><br/>Location: City Hall, Berliner Platz 1, 35390 Giessen"
                       external:
                         - link: https://seriale2.vercel.app/workshop-socialmedia-register
                           name: register